 “So, what exactly, Paul, are the basic essentials of this kalós* ministry you’re calling us to guard?
 What are these plain and simple truths you want your co-worker, Timothy, to repeat again and again?”

-In this 26-session blog series, Kalós: Guarding the Precious Treasure, we explore these questions in depth, and kalós*, this precious treasure of pastoral ministry that has been deposited into us by the work of the Holy Spirit.
+In this 26-session blog series, Kalós: Guarding the Precious Treasure, we explore these questions in depth….re-examining, and hopefully re-storing, this precious treasure of ministry that has been deposited into us by the work of the Holy Spirit.
 Are you ready for a kalós* reformation in your life, a quiet fire of God-renewal?
 We invite you to come along with us as well.

 *So, what is kalós?

 Kalós comes from a New Testament Greek word which simply means “good.”
-The apostle Paul, when writing to his young apprentice, Timothy, decided to combine this common adjective, kalós, with a second Greek word, parathéké, a noun which means a deposit or trust committed to one’s charge.
+The apostle Paul, when writing to his young apprentice, Timothy, decided to combine this common adjective, kalós (Strong’s 2570), with a second Greek word, parathéké (Strong’s 3866), a noun which means a deposit or trust committed to one’s charge.
 As a result, the apostle ends up with one, very powerful phrase!
 A command that both Timothy, and you and I, truly need to take note of as we continue this ancient work of serving Christ and His Church!
 “Guard this kalós (this good work, this beautiful deposit, this precious treasure) placed in your custody by the Holy Spirit who works in us.”
 2nd Timothy 1: 14

 Below, you will find a complete list of all the posts (26 blogs) of this series.
 We suggest that you bookmark this home page for ease of use.
 Enjoy!